Feeling the Heat over the Next Couple of Days: Melt Accelerates

 We do have a quicker melting trend with our quick warm up.
 We also have a few nights above freezing in the forecast which could accelerate the melt even more as opposed to the ideal melting conditions of melting during the day and refreezing overnight.
 Ice damming may be an issue leading to higher river rises since we still have ample ice on the rivers.

-There is rain in the forecast along with some changeover to wintry mix later this week and into the weekend (see discussion above) and that will bear watching as to where the heaviest rain falls and how it may impacts already rising river levels.
+There is rain and thunderstorms in the forecast along with some changeover to wintry mix later this week and into the weekend (see discussion above) and that will bear watching as to where the heaviest rain falls, which watershed it drains into, and how it may impacts already rising river levels.

 You can find the link to current river levels and the forecast (for rivers that are forecast to rise to flood stage in the coming days) here: https://www.valleynewslive.com/2022/03/12/river-levels/